 Generally, emotional support dogs are:

-Dogs of all ages can also be trained to be EDS; however, younger dogs and puppies are ideal because they learn quicker and have more energy.
-Canines around a year-old that are laid-back yet responsive are ideal to train.
+Dogs of all ages can also be trained to be ESDs; however, younger dogs and puppies are ideal because they learn quickly and have more energy.
+Canines around a year old that are laid-back yet responsive are ideal to train.
 To ensure the dog will be there when most needed, you must find that “instant connection” and “true bond.”

 Before you decide on your emotional support dog, you must be willing to do extensive research and canvassing (or visits) of potential candidates.